QuiltMC/rfcs/specification/0041-hashed-mappings-specification.md

 The default package for hashed mojmap is `net/minecraft/unmapped/`.

 ### Omitted mapping information
-The mapping of a name is omitted if one of the following is true:
+The mapping of a hashed name is omitted if one of the following is true:
 - The corresponding mapping in the original mapping set is an identity mapping AND the original mapping is longer than one letter.
 - The method corresponding to the method mapping overrides another method in the mapping set.